Rolv-Apneseth/just-a-tracker/README.md

 - Setting up models for databases and working with databases in general using SQLAlchemy
 - Hosting a webapp on Heroku

-## Host locallly
+## Run locally

+You can use the following steps if you want to run the server locally:

 1. Requires python 3.6+ to run.
 Python can be installed from [here](https://www.python.org/downloads/)

 2. To download, click on 'Code' to the top right, then download as a zip file.
 You can unzip using your preferred program.
    - You can also clone the repository using: `git clone https://github.com/Rolv-Apneseth/just-a-tracker.git`

 3. Install the requirements for the program.
-   - In your terminal, navigate to the cloned directory and run: `python3 -m pip install -r requirements.txt`
+   - In your terminal, navigate to the project's root folder and run: `python3 -m pip install -r requirements.txt`

 4. To run the server, navigate further into the `just-a-tracker/website/` folder and run: `python3 main.py`

 5. The webapp should then be accessible via your local host (`http://127.0.0.1:5000/` for example)

 ## Usage